getnamingo/registrar/INSTALL.md

 Navigate to https://github.com/getpinga/fossbilling-epp-rfc and follow the installation instructions specific to each registry.

+To execute the required OT&E tests by various registries, you can use our Tembo client at https://github.com/getpinga/tembo

 ## 9. Installing FOSSBilling DNS Hosting Extensions:

 To offer DNS hosting to your customers, you will need to install the FOSSBilling DNS Hosting extension.

-Navigate to https://github.com/getnamingo/fossbilling-dns and follow the installation instructions specific to each registry.
+Navigate to https://github.com/getnamingo/fossbilling-dns and follow the installation instructions.

 ## 10. Configure FOSSBilling Settings:

-Ensure you make all contact details/profile mandatory for your users within the FOSSBilling settings or configuration.
+Ensure you make all contact details/profile ***mandatory*** for your users within the FOSSBilling settings or configuration.

 ## 11. Additional Tools: